-This diversity of goals requires a nuanced understanding of agricultural land equity as a community-centered process.
+This diversity of goals requires a nuanced understanding of agricultural land justice as a community-centered process.
 It also requires acknowledging and addressing how solutions have differential impacts depending on the specific community and context.
-Efforts to advance land equity therefore must entail careful analyses of whether any given action will reduce disparities and produce measurable change in the lives of land stewards who have been historically and systematically excluded from secure land tenure.
+Efforts to achieve land justice therefore must entail careful analyses of whether any given action will reduce disparities and produce measurable change in the lives of land stewards who have been historically and systematically excluded from secure land tenure.